ThomasVille/soft-arch/README.md

 Software environnement allowing easy source code analysis across projects.
 Write source code analysers in any language and use its outputs to display information or as inputs to other analysers.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 You need `npm` installed on your computer prior to run and build the project.